Journey mapping in tourism

 How to create a customer journey map for the tourism industry

 A good tourism journey map consists of more than just a step description and a satisfaction score.
 The following types of information contribute to different lanes within a journey map and can help you relate to your guests' experiences.
+For an extensive journey map it usually makes sense to use a digital tool.
+To make the choice easier for you, we built this list of the most popular platforms for journey mapping.

 The dramatic arc shows the engagement of a persona as they make their way through a journey.
 We all know the importance of how our favorite films and movies use dramatic sequencing to keep us engaged and immersed in an experience, but how does this apply to a family holiday, or a vacation to a destination.